mesonbuild/meson/.github/README.md

 In order to build to WASM, `emscripten` must be installed and activated in the environment.

-Crate a `meson` cross-file, the bare minimum is:
+Create a `meson` cross-file, the bare minimum is:

 ```ini
 [binaries]